ADnothing/ADnothing.github.io/README.md

 ## Me in a few words

-I am Adrien Anthore; 2nd year Master's student at the Paris Observatory - PSL; Content creator for L'Observatoire d'Adrien; Amateur astronomer.
+I am Adrien Anthore; Graduate with a MSc in Astrophysics specializing in observational astrophysics from Paris Observatory - PSL; Content creator for L'Observatoire d'Adrien; Amateur astronomer.

 ## Bio

 I'm Adrien Anthore, an astrophysics student and amateur astronomer.
-I graduated from the Physics Intensive Track at Sorbonne University (2022), **SPRINT** (Sorbonne Physics Research Intensive and New Technologies), and I will soon graduate from the Astrophysics Graduate Programme at the Paris Observatory - PSL (2024), in **IRT** (International Research Track), majoring in Observational Astrophysics.
+I graduated from the Physics Intensive Track at Sorbonne University (2022), **SPRINT** (Sorbonne Physics Research Intensive and New Technologies), and from the Astrophysics Graduate Programme at the Paris Observatory - PSL (2024), in **IRT** (International Research Track), majoring in Observational Astrophysics.

 Since 2021, I have been actively involved in science communication and popularisation.
 I am committed to sharing my knowledge and raising public awareness of the importance of scientific research and the challenges it faces.
 It is in this spirit that I have created this programme: [**L'Observatoire d'Adrien**](https://linktr.ee/lobservatoiredadrien), a programme to popularise astrophysical topics on the Internet.
 In addition to my online activities, I regularly participate as a speaker in scientific congresses or festivals open to the general public, such as the Explor'Espace festival in 2021 or the "Fête de la Science" in universities since 2022.
 I also intervene in the school environment, mainly to discuss scientific studies and career prospects.